-- 5.1 A vent piping system is to be provided to remove surplus gas from the cargo tank pressure relief valves. - 5.2 The vent piping system is to be so constructed that the discharge of gas will be directed upwards and so arranged as to minimize the possibility of water or snow entering the system. - 5.3 The height of the vent exits is to be not less than B/3 or 6 m, whichever is the greater, above the weather deck and 6 m above the working area and fore and aft gangway. - 5.4 Cargo tank pressure relief vent exits are to be arranged at a distance at least equal to ship breadth or 25 m, whichever is less, from the nearest air intake or opening to accommodation spaces, service spaces, or other gas-safe spaces.
+- 5.1 A vent piping system shall be provided to remove surplus gas from the cargo tank pressure relief valves. - 5.2 The vent piping system shall be so constructed that the discharge of gas will be directed upwards and so arranged as to minimize the possibility of water or snow entering the system. - 5.3 The height of the vent exits shall be not less than B/3 or 6 m, whichever is the greater, above the weather deck and 6 m above the working area and fore and aft gangway. - 5.4 Cargo tank pressure relief vent exits shall be arranged at a distance at least equal to ship breadth or 25 m, whichever is less, from the nearest air intake or opening to accommodation spaces, service spaces, or other gas-safe spaces.

 For ships less than 90 m in length, smaller distances may be permitted by the Register.
-All other vent exits connected to the cargo containment system are to be arranged at a distance of at least 10 m from the nearest air intake or opening to accommodation spaces, service spaces and control stations, or other gassafe spaces.
+All other vent exits connected to the cargo containment system shall be arranged at a distance of at least 10 m from the nearest air intake or opening to accommodation spaces, service spaces and control stations, or other gas-safe spaces.

-- 5.5 All other cargo vent exits associated with cargo and not dealt with in other parts are to meet the requirements of 5.2 to 5.4. - 5.6 If cargoes which react in a hazardous manner with each other are carried simultaneously, a separate pressure relief system is to be fitted for each cargo carried. - 5.7 In the vent piping system, means for draining liquid from places where it may accumulate are to be provided. - 5.8 Suitable protection screens are to be fitted on vent outlets to prevent the ingress of foreign objects. - 5.9 All vent piping is to be so designed and arranged that it will not be damaged by temperature variations to which it may be exposed, or by the ship's motions.
+- 5.5 All other cargo vent exits associated with cargo and not dealt with in other parts shall meet the requirements of 5.2 5.4. - 5.6 If cargoes which react in a hazardous manner with each other are carried simultaneously, a separate pressure relief system shall be fitted for each cargo carried. - 5.7 In the vent piping system, means for draining liquid from places where it may accumulate shall be provided. - 5.8 Suitable protection screens shall be fitted on vent outlets to prevent the ingress of foreign objects. - 5.9 All vent piping shall be so designed and arranged that it will not be damaged by temperature variations to which it may be exposed, or by the ship's motions.